(K,L)-eigenvectors in max-min algebra: Max-min eigenproblem

-For the purposes of computation note that the minimal solutions of~\eqref{e:finaleq}, which correspond to minimal coverings of $I_0$~\eqref{e:I0new} by unions of $C_j$~\eqref{e:Cjnew}, can be found using the methods described in~\cite{Elb-08}.
-The set of all $(K,L)$-eigenvectors arising from such minimal solutions can be efficiently described using~\eqref{e:SKL-rep-final}.
+For the purposes of computation note that the minimal solutions of~\eqref{e:finaleq}, which correspond to minimal coverings of $I_0$~\eqref{e:I0new} by unions of $C_j$~\eqref{e:Cjnew}, can be found using the methods described in Elbassioni~\cite{Elb-08}.
+The set of all $(K,L)$-eigenvectors can be then efficiently described using Theorem~\ref{t:mainres} and Corollary~\ref{c:mainres}.